foods for anxiety

 Nutrient: Vitamin B12

-How it helps: High intake of vitamin B12 can decrease the risk of depression, while B12 deficiency is associated with depression & anxiety.
+How it helps: High intake of vitamin B12 can decrease the risk of depression, while B12 deficiency is associated with depression and anxiety.

 Ideas to incorporate: